TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/CreateFromScratch.rst

    If you are working on your own 3rdparty extension, make it publicly available.
    The documentation will then automatically be rendered on docs.typo3.org.

-   If you are working on the documentation for a 3rdparty extension, create a patch or pull request depending on where it is hosted.
-Creating a Pull Requests for projects hosted on Github is very well documented.
-Also, take a look at the contribution guidelines of the extension, if available.